jsonnet-libs/jsonnet-training-course/_gen/lesson5.md

 # Providing documentation with Docsonnet

-In most programming languages documentation is done with the use of docstrings in comments.
-However that is not possible with Jsonnet right now.
-To work around this, we can use [Docsonnet](https://github.com/jsonnet-libs/docsonnet) and provide docstrings as Jsonnet code.
+[Docsonnet](https://github.com/jsonnet-libs/docsonnet) provides a way to consistently add docstrings to Jsonnet code.
+As Docsonnet docstrings are written as Jsonnet attributes, it can also natively render user-friendly documentation in Markdown.

 ## Objectives